 We conduct an Internal Capital Adequacy Assessment Process (ICAAP) on a periodic basis.
-The ICAAP is a forward-looking assessment of our projected capital needs and resources, incorporating earnings, balance sheet and risk forecasts under baseline and adverse economic and market conditions.
+The ICAAP is a forwardlooking assessment of our projected capital needs and resources, incorporating earnings, balance sheet and risk forecasts under baseline and adverse economic and market conditions.
 We utilize periodic stress tests to assess the potential impacts to our balance sheet, earnings, regulatory capital and liquidity under a variety of stress scenarios.
 We perform qualitative risk assessments to identify and assess material risks not fully captured in our forecasts or stress tests.
 We assess the potential capital impacts of proposed changes to regulatory capital requirements.
-Management assesses ICAAP results and provides documented quarterly assessments of the adequacy of our capital guidelines and capital position to the Board of Directors (the Board) or its committees.
+Management assesses results and provides documented quarterly assessments of the adequacy of our capital guidelines and capital position to the Board of Directors (the Board) or its committees.

 The Federal Reserve requires BHCs to submit a capital plan and planned capital actions on an annual basis, consistent with the rules governing the Comprehensive Capital Analysis and Review (CCAR) capital plan.
-Based on the results of our 2021 CCAR capital plan and related supervisory stress tests submitted in the second quarter of 2021, we are subject to a 2.5 percent SCB, unchanged from the prior level, effective October 1, 2021 to September 30, 2022.
+Based on the results of our 2021 CCAR capital plan and related supervisory stress tests, we are subject to a 2.5 percent SCB, unchanged from the prior level, effective October 1, 2021 to December 31, 2022.
 Our CET1 capital ratio under the Standardized approach must remain above 9.5 percent during this period in order to avoid restrictions on capital distributions.

-Due to the uncertainty resulting from the Coronavirus Disease 2019 (COVID-19) pandemic (the pandemic), the Federal Reserve imposed various restrictions on share repurchase programs and dividends.
-In conjunction with its release of 2021 CCAR supervisory stress test results, the

-Federal Reserve announced those restrictions would end as of July 1, 2021 for large banks, including the Corporation, and large banks would be subject to the normal restrictions under the Federal Reserve's SCB framework.

-Pursuant to the Board's authorization on April 15, 2021, during the third quarter of 2021, we repurchased \$9.9 billion of common stock, including repurchases to offset shares awarded under equity-based compensation plans during the period.
-On October 20, 2021, the Corporation announced that the Board renewed the Corporation's \$25 billion common stock repurchase program previously announced in April 2021.
-The Board's authorization replaces the previous program.
+Due to uncertainty resulting from the Coronavirus Disease 2019 (COVID-19) pandemic (the pandemic), the Federal Reserve imposed various restrictions on share repurchase programs and dividends during 2020 and the first half of 2021.
+In conjunction with its release of 2021 CCAR supervisory stress test results, the Federal Reserve announced those restrictions would end as of July 1, 2021 for large banks, including the Corporation, and large banks would be subject to the normal restrictions under the Federal Reserve's SCB framework.
+On October 20, 2021, we announced that the Board renewed the Corporation's \$25 billion common stock repurchase program previously announced in April 2021.
 As with the April authorization, the Board also authorized common stock repurchases to offset shares awarded under the Corporation's equity-based compensation plans.

-For more information on our capital resources, see Capital Management within the MD&A section in the September 30, 2021 Form 10-Q and in the December 31, 2020 Form 10-K.
+Pursuant to the Board's authorization, during 2021 we repurchased \$25.1 billion of common stock, including repurchases to offset shares awarded under equity-based compensation plans.
+For more information on our capital resources, see Capital Management within the MD&A section in the December 31, 2021 Form 10-K.